marspagunuran/iss-places-of-interest/README.md

 # iss-places-of-interest
-Spring boot application for getting Places of Interest via International Space Station Current Location(ISS).
+Spring boot application for getting Places of Interest using International Space Station Current Location(ISS).

 ### Pre-requisite
 Make sure run.sh should be executable file.